Zilliqa/scilla-docs/docs/source/index.rst

 Scilla is under active research and development and hence parts of the specification described in this document are subject to change.
-Scilla currently comes with an interpreter binary that has been integrated into two Scilla-specific IDEs. :ref:`trial-label` presents the features of the two IDEs.
+Scilla currently comes with an interpreter binary that has been integrated into two Scilla-specific web-based IDEs. :ref:`trial-label` presents the features of the two IDEs.

-Note that the type checker is not implemented yet and hence type safety of contracts written in Scilla is not guaranteed.
+Note that Scilla does have a type checker implemented yet and hence type safety of contracts written in Scilla is not guaranteed.

 Resources
 *********